devx-cafe/git-phlow/docs/README.md

 ```

 #### Internal Default
-If no  `.phlow` or `.gitconfig` files are located, git phlow will use an interal default configuration.
-The internal configuration is the last resort, and it is strongly recommended to use `.phlow` to keep your projects configuration, even though it mimiks the default.
+If no  `.phlow`  files are located, git phlow will use an interal default configuration.
+The internal configuration is the last resort, and it is strongly recommended to use `.phlow` to keep your projects configuration, even though it mimics the default.

 ```ini
 [default]